grzeimann/Goldilocks_Documentation/README.md

 t = Time(begin+length/2.)
 vcorr = sc.radial_velocity_correction(kind='barycentric', obstime=t, location=loc)
 ```
 The barycentric radial velocity correction is stored in the header as **BRVCORR**.
+We expect this correction to have some error as we don't use the exact geographical location of the HET and rather use the McDonald Observatory.
+We also don't calculate the flux-weighted average time for each order but instead just use the time at the middle of the exposure.

 #### Examples
 Here we are showing a twilight spectrum for each of the 28 orders.
 The three colors: blue, orange, and green, correspond to the three fibers: sci, sky, and cal.
 This ".png" is available for each reduced source.